My Raspberry Pi Car Audio Player

 HiFimeDIY USB ES9023 DAC Audio card

-I ordered an USB sound card that I knew worked with the SqeezePlug linux distribution.
-It’s called HiFimeDIY and uses an ESS Technology Sabre DAC which is a great DAC, so the sound quality is excellent.
+I ordered a USB sound card that I knew worked with the SqeezePlug Linux distribution.
+It’s called HiFimeDIY and uses an ESS Technology Sabre DAC which is an excellent DAC, so the sound quality is fantastic.

 The DAC is plugged into the AUX in on my car stereo system with a 3.5mm to RCA cable.

-For handling the playback I installed the Logitech Squeezebox Server.
-This will handle all the maintenance of the audio files on the SSD disk.
+For handling the playback, I installed the Logitech Squeezebox Server.
+The server will handle all the maintenance of the audio files on the SSD disk.
 I also installed SqueezeSlave for playback.

 When everything is up and running, I will make a downloadable image of my setup to make it easy for anyone to get this system working.
-There where some bugs in one of the Python modules that needed patching and some other stuff, so an image would be preferable so you don’t have to do all that.
+There where some bugs in one of the Python modules that needed patching and some other stuff so that an image would be preferable, so you don’t have to do all that.
 But I don’t want to upload something half done.

 If you have questions or suggestions, write a comment.